GI-KACE-DEV/auth-api-skeleton/README.md

 # PROJECT DESCRIPTION
-This help you with Authentication with JWT token and cookie authentication.
+This help you with JWT token and cookie authentication.
-Implementation of Role Based Access Control(RBAC)
+Implementation of Role Based Access Control(RBAC).
 High security features with login attempts.
 User is limited to 3 chances of successful login.
 After every login attempt, the user has to wait for the 10 minutes before continuing.
 After the 3 chances is consumed, an email will be sent to the user to contact the system administrator for reactivation of account.